Soccer eases life in Jordan refugee camp, until goal dispute

 Emad Ahmad Al Shabi, 39, one of the boys' coaches who says he is hoping to obtain his final coaching badges from UEFA, says maybe 600 to 700 children a week come to play.

-"If God wills, we want the child to have dreams and to achieve his goal to become a professional soccer player whether the child stays here or goes back to Syria."
+"If God wills, we want the child to have dreams and to achieve his goal to become a professional football player whether the child stays here or goes back to Syria."

 A mile away across the sprawling camp, a crowd of around 1,000 are watching, one or two deep along the touchlines of another gravel pitch, as the keenly contested final of the Korea Ambassador's Cup unfolds.